foundry-rs/foundry/README.md

 ## Forge Quickstart

-Forge is a development and testing framework for Ethereum.
+Forge is a development and testing framework for Ethereum applications.

 ```
 cargo install forge